 - Sprinkle of Sea Salt

-On medium heat, melt together rice syrup, peanut butter and vanilla.
+Firstly, on medium heat, melt together rice syrup, peanut butter and vanilla.
 Once melted and starts to bubble, remove from heat.
-Add a pinch of sea salt (optional).
+Next, add a pinch of sea salt (optional).
 Mix well.

 In a separate bowl, add gluten free rice krispies and carefully pour over the hot peanut butter mixture.
 Mix well.
-With wet hands, pour and press into the baking pan.
-Pop into the freezer for 10 minutes or so to set.
+Because the mixture will be quite sticky, pour into a pan and press into the baking pan with wet hands.
+Finally, pop the dish into the freezer for 10 minutes or so to set.

 - 2 1/2 Cups Soft and Pitted Medjool Dates (if too dry, soak in hot water for a few minutes and drain well).